 This is clearly a case of no contest when it comes to value for your money… Aura is not only cheaper for an individual, it is more flexible in terms of a couple.
 And with all, you’re getting for these prices, it’s a no-brainer.

 IDShield’s family plan is a bit cheaper on the face of it, but you’re getting less for it too.
 With only $1M total in theft insurance, it doesn’t compare very well to Aura.
 Instead, for just $25/m (using our coupon code), Aura has hands down the most flexible family plan deal on the market, and it’s not even close.
 Aura’s family plans cover 10 individuals.
 That is, adults and children in any combination, or 2 adults and unlimited children..
 Adults can live in different households and everything, though there is a stipulation for children that they have to be under the legal guardianship of the primary account holder.

 All of these accounts have separate logins and keep the information on them private from the primary account holder, and are fully featured: including insurance.

 It’s impossible for IDShield to compete with that kind of value.

-IDShield is one of the best identity theft protection services out there, and I truly mean that.
+IDShield is one of the best ID protection services out there, and I truly mean that.
 Despite being swept in every category that matters by Aura, there’s actually still a lot to recommend it over Aura in many ways.

 But for a lot more people, Aura simply has a wider breadth of monitoring, more features, and a lower price.
-If you need any kind of family coverage, getting Aura is a much better deal than anything else out there.
+If you need any kind of family coverage, getting Aura is a much better deal than any alternatives out there.